CAST-genomics/haptools/docs/commands/validate.rst

   [    INFO] Completed .hap file validation with 0 errors and 1 warnings.
   Error: Found several warnings and / or errors in the .hap file

 All ``.hap`` files must be sorted before they can be validated.
-By default, we try our best to sort your ``.hap`` file internally before performing any validation checks, but the sorting can fail in certain cases.
+By default, we try our best to sort your ``.hap`` file internally before performing any validation checks.
 If your ``.hap`` file is already sorted, you should use the ``--sorted`` parameter.
 It will speed things up a bit by skipping the sorting step.
 If your ``.hap`` file is indexed, it will be assumed to be sorted.

 .. code-block:: bash

-  haptools validate --sorted tests/data/valhap/out_of_header_metas.hap
+  haptools validate --sorted tests/data/simple.hap

 As mentioned before, one can use the ``--genotypes`` flag to provide a ``.pvar`` file with which to compare the existence of variant IDs.
 The following will check if all of the variant IDs in the ``.hap`` file appear in the ``.pvar`` file.